 Allocation of the excise taxes across quintiles is done using aggregate consumption numbers as reported by the CE, although there are some shortcomings to this approach.
 For example, alcohol is taxed by volume, with beer, wine and spirits taxed at different rates at the wholesale level before the sales tax is applied at the consumer level.
-Similarly, various tobacco products are also taxed differently at the wholesale level based on volume; as an example, cigarettes are taxed based on the number of cigarettes in a pack.
-Finally, different types of motor fuels can also be taxed at different rates.
-Depending on which type of each of these products a household is purchasing, the proportion of the purchase that goes towards paying the tax will vary form purchase to purchase.
+Additionally, different types of motor fuels are taxed at different rates.
+Depending on which type of each of these products a household is purchasing, the proportion of the cost that goes towards paying the tax will vary from purchase to purchase.
 However, it is very difficult to determine which products households are buying using the most readily available data, which is why aggregate consumption numbers were used in this study.

-Alcohol and Tobacco taxes were assumed to be borne completely by resident consumers.
+Alcohol and tobacco taxes were assumed to be borne completely by resident consumers.
 While some nonresidents - and in some cases businesses - do indeed purchase these products, the amount is likely very small and is not significant enough to warrant allocation.
 Therefore, these two taxes were allocated across household income classes based on the consumption patterns of alcohol and tobacco products, as reported by the CE.

-The motor fuel tax, on the other hand, was distributed across consumption, labor and capital using the same three-step allocation process as was used with the Sales Tax, since both nonresidents and businesses purchase motor fuel and thus pay a portion of the tax.
-In addition, a certain amount of any motor fuel tax will be absorbed by fuel retailers and distributors.
-Regular motor fuel, special motor fuel, jet fuel and IFTA taxes were all considered for the study; collections for penalties, permits and other fees were not included.
+The motor fuel tax, on the other hand, was distributed across consumption, labor and capital using the same three-step allocation process as was used with the sales tax, since both nonresidents and businesses purchase motor fuel and thus pay a portion of the tax.
+In addition, a certain amount of motor fuel tax will be absorbed by fuel retailers and distributors.
+Regular motor fuel, special motor fuel, jet fuel and International Fuel Tax Agreement taxes were all considered for the study; collections for penalties, permits and other fees were not included.